virtualagc/virtualagc/Schematics/1006556A/README.md

 # Expander Gate 60080

-In the recovered schematic (1006556r), a gate (60080 from ND-1021041 Figure 4-68) appears which does not appear in any of the available revisions of the official drawing (1006556- and 1006556A).
+In the recovered schematic (1006556r), a gate (60080 from ND-1021041 Figure 4-68) appears which does not appear in any of the available revisions of the official schematic drawing (1006556- and 1006556A).
 Moreover, while this gate does not appear in earlier signal wiring diagram revisions (1006136- and 1006136A), it _does_ appear in 1006136B.

 My conclusion is that the latest revisions of the schematic which we have, namely 1006556A, is not the latest actual revision.
 Probably there is a revision 106556B that contains gate 60080.